 After the break-up of Yugoslavia, the Croatian socialist and semi-market economy was transformed into a system based on private ownership and an open market economy.
 This transition, however, was delayed and hindered by the aggression against Croatia and the adjustment of economic policies to the needs of defence.
 Economic development was burdened by a large amount of war damage, estimated in 1999 to amount to USD 37.1 billion (160% of its GDP), which also made transformation and privatisation more difficult.
 In addition, the transformation process by which the former public (social) ownership became state owned and then privately owned, was undertaken in agreement between the political and business elite, frequently without the actual purchase of enterprises or investment in them.
 The transition therefore had many negative social and economic effects: the impoverishment of the population, a rise in corruption and economic crime, and the devastation of industry.

 At the end of the 1990s, the largest proportion of GDP was accounted for by the service sector (59%) followed by industry (32%) and agriculture (9%), which was similar to most developed countries.
-Over the last couple of years, due to the cycles of recession in the global economy, there have been negative trends in all branches of the economy, except in tourism.
+This relationship was even more pronounced in 2017: service sector (70%), industry (26%) and agriculture (4%).

-In 2017, of the total number of employed, 62.8% were employed in privately owned enterprises and institutions, 33.2% in state owned companies, 3.9% in mixed companies and 0.1% in cooperatives.
-The largest number of workers is employed in the manufacturing industry, public administration and education, commerce, health care and tourism.
-In May 2019, the unemployment rate stood at 7%.
+In 2018, of the total number of employed, 63.1% were employed in privately owned enterprises, 33.3% in state owned companies, 3.5% in mixed companies and 0.1% in cooperatives.
+The largest number of workers is employed in the manufacturing industry, agriculture, forestry and fishing, trade, health care and tourism.
+In December 2019, the unemployment rate was 7.9%.